ariel17/ariel17.com.ar/ariel17.com.ar/posts/broken-properties.rst

            # doing the things that a setter method does ...
            self._foo = value

-Ya tenemos el modelo con un campo y sus respectivos métodos.
-Vamos a usarlos:
+Ya tengo el modelo con un campo y sus respectivos métodos.
+Así debería usarlos:

 .. code-block:: bash